How to evaluate and approve the school improvement plan (SIP)

 • The self-evaluation form (SEF)

-• Your last Ofsted inspection report
+• Feedback from your last Ofsted inspection

 • What specific actions to take to meet the objectives